aravindmunna/hello-world-react-and-typescript-book/Samples/AcceptUserInput.md

 }
 ```

 This is a new method to handle the onChange event.
-In the method we are calling `this.setState` and updating the value of `name` to the value of the target element passed in the event.
+In the method we are calling `this.setState` and updating the value of `name` in `this.state` to the value of the target element passed in the event.

 ---